 Addenda are posted on the project-specific link under Alternative Delivery webpage.
-For federally funded projects, the Selection Committee Chairperson notifies FHWA when an addendum has been posted.

 3.3.13 Re-Issuing and Withdrawing Procurements

 If TDOT does not receive at least two proposals or rejects all proposals, TDOT has the option to withdraw the PDB procurement, reissue the RFP, or revise and reissue the RFP.
 The decision depends upon the project schedule, modifications to the scope, and quality of the proposers.